 Working in pairs, you and your kids can use different body parts to balance.

-Now switch positions.
-Sitting on the floor, back-to-back, feet flat on the ground -- lock arms and push against each other to stand up together.
+- Switch positions.
+Sitting on the floor -- back-to-back, feet flat on the ground -- lock arms and push against each other to stand up together.
 Then sit down.

 Get Your Exergame On

-Any gaming system can become more active when you encourage kids to stand and move while playing.
-Or chose an "exergame" that requires movement such as Dance Dance Revolution, a high-intensity dance game used by some school PE classes.
+Any gaming system can become more active when you encourage kids to stand and move while they play.
+Or choose an “exergame,” where moving is part of the game, such as Dance Dance Revolution.
 Kids dance on colored arrows on a step pad, following visual and musical cues.
-Other gaming systems let you play various sports, including snowboarding and boxing.
+Other gaming systems let you play different sports, including snowboarding, tennis, and tennis.

 Let Your Kids Go Wild

 You say your house is a zoo?
 Then get your kids moving by pretending they're different animals.
 They can inch along the floor like worms, jump like kangaroos, kick and buck like wild horses, or creep like crocodiles, dragging their legs behind them.
-Have them slither or hop under, on, and around furniture as if your house were home to a moving menagerie.
+Have them slither or hop under, on, and around furniture.

 A Day at the Races